nosvagor/vagari/README.md

 ⮩ The links below are included because they are:

 - **Major** references or contain ideas that had a large impact and repeatedly come up.
-- **Indirect** references or contain ideas that provide extra context and may have not been referenced directly.
+- **Indirect** references or contain ideas that provide extra context and deserve extra attention.
 - **Superb** and are _highly recommended_ for the curious minds out there.

 > "Somewhere, something incredible is waiting to be known."